-Removing tree species that time selected for a specific area invites long-term imbalance into the forest.
+Removing tree species that time and evolution selected for a specific environment invites long-term imbalance into the forest.
 The interrelated chain of events continues to slowly unfold.
 Because different tree species use and build-up varying amounts of soil minerals, altering species composition eventually causes imbalances in the mineral content of the soil.
 Chemical fertilizers are then used to compensate for the soil imbalances.
-Because the predators of certain insects are eliminated with their host trees, insect populations change.
+Because the predators of certain insects are eliminated with their host trees, insect populations are impacted.
 Insect infestations become common and widespread.
-This leads to insecticide use and more genetic altering to develop "bug-resistant" trees.
-The regular use of herbicides, insecticides, and fertilizers cause the soil's natural productivity to drop because the populations of microorganisms and fungi that are part of its biological web decline.
-Genetic engineering and the use of chemicals add instability by changing the forest's self-regulating form.2 But, by equally weighing economy and ecology, restoration forestry balances the over-emphasized financial perspective that allows biological degradation to occur.
+This leads to insecticide use and genetic altering to develop "bug resistant" trees.
+The regular use of herbicides, insecticides, and fertilizers diminishes the soil's natural productivity because the microorganisms and fungi that are part of the natural, biological web decline.
+Genetic engineering and the use of chemicals add instability by changing the forest's self-regulating form.3

+But restoration forestry can halt this chain of events.
+By considering both economy and ecology, this approach balances the over-emphasized financial perspective that encourages biological degradation.